HTML tables allow web developers to arrange data into rows and columns.

 The HTML <thead> defines a set of rows defining the head of the columns of the table.

-The HTML <tbody> encapsulates a set of table rows ( elements), indicating that they comprise the body of the table.
+The HTML <tbody> encapsulates a set of table rows (

 <table> <thead> <tr> <th>Items</th> <th>Expenditure</th> </tr> </thead> <tbody> <tr> <th>Donuts</th> <td>3,000</td> </tr> </tbody> <tfoot> <tr> <th>Totals</th> <td>21,000</td> </tr> </tfoot> </table>